-The Masters of Renaissance: Most Influential Painters of all Time
+The Masters of Renaissance: Most Influential Painters of the 15th Centuries

-Who Were the Most Influential Painters of the 15th and 16th Centuries
+Who Were the Most Influential Painters of the 15th Centuries

 The Most Influential Painters of the 15th Century